Lumenita/abfalter/README.md

 # Contributions
 I would love support from the community!
 I am open to any feedback, whether its suggestions, bug reports, or critiques.
+- Thank you @Shairin for the spanish translations!

 # Me
 You can reach me on discord: @Lumenita